Be kind to one another Eph 4:32

 In this way Kindfund have helped to secure water supplies at four locations in the Ngaremara area, including (in 2010) at the local secondary school, and at other sites in the Rendille villages of Losidan, Sokoteey and Ndikir.

-In 2016 we are developing our Children’s Home and Primary school at Ndikir.
+In 2016 we developed our Children’s Home and Primary school at Ndikir.
 Initially we are purchasing water from 50kms away by bowser.
 In the medium term we would like to put down a dedicated bore hole with a solar pumping system, for the use of the home and school, to deliver water.
 We are interested in co-operating with another charity to achieve this aim.
+In 2023 we continue to purchase water for the home and school at Ndikir on a 6 week cycle.

 Kindfund was established as a charity in 2004 to further the gospel of Jesus Christ and to help relieve poverty amongst some of the poorest tribes in northern Kenya, working with the pastoralist Turkana, Samburu and Rendille.